 On 13 April 2015, the Carson Air Swearingen SA-226-TC Metro II (serial number TC-325), operating as Carson Air flight 66, was carrying freight from Vancouver International Airport (CYVR) to Prince George Airport (CYXS), British Columbia, with a crew of two pilots on board.
-Shortly after departure, approximately 15 nautical miles north of the airport, when the aircraft was at about 2400 metres above sea level, lost altitude rapidly and disappeared off radar.
+Shortly after departure, approximately 15 nautical miles north of the airport, when it was at about 2400 metres above sea level, the aircraft lost altitude rapidly and disappeared off radar.
 A communication search was started immediately.
 Air and ground search started soon after.

 Map of the area

 Jason Kobi, Regional Senior Investigator, Operations (Air), has 24 years of experience in civil aviation.
 He recently joined the TSB after a period of 5 years as a civil aviation inspector with Transport Canada.
-Before that, Mr. Kobi spent 12 years as a pilot, flying a number of types of aircraft including Bombardier CRJ, Dash 8 and British Aerospace Bae-146 aircraft.
+Before that, Mr. Kobi spent 12 years as a pilot, flying a number of types of aircraft including Bombardier CRJ, Dash 8 and British Aerospace BAe-146 aircraft.
 In addition to working as a line pilot, he was a line-training captain for the Dash 8 and was a ground-training instructor for the Bombardier CRJ.

 Prior to his airline experience, Mr. Kobi flew extensively in British Columbia (BC) as a courier pilot on various types of aircraft.
 He also owned and operated a small charter company and flight school in BC where he held the position of chief pilot and chief flight instructor.
 Mr. Kobi holds an airline transport pilot licence with approximately 9,900 hours' flight time.

 Select image to see it in full size.

 Download high resolution copies of these pictures from the TSB Flickr page.

 There are 3 phases to a TSB investigation